Google Translate Disclaimer

 Dental Screening and Services for Kids Ages 0-17

 Good dental health is an important part of your child’s general health.
-The Simcoe Muskoka District Health Unit’s Oral Health Community Program offers FREE dental screenings in daycares, schools and health unit offices for children and youth aged 0 - 17 years.
+The Simcoe Muskoka District Health Unit’s Oral Health Community Program offers FREE dental screenings in schools, childcare centres, community settings and health unit offices for children and youth aged 0 - 17 years.
 Dental screening can identify and inform families that their child has a dental concern.

-Health Unit staff can also help children/youth and their families access FREE dental care through the Healthy Smiles Ontario (HSO) or other publicly funded program such as the Canadian Dental Care Plan.
+The Dental Team can also help children/youth and their families access dental care through Healthy Smiles Ontario (HSO) or other government funded dental programs such as the Canadian Dental Care Plan.
 For more information regarding our services, call 705-721-7520 or toll-free 1-877-721-7520 ext.
 8804 or visit SMDHU - Dental

 Team Up!

 Brush and floss as a team!
-Help your child brush and floss daily until they can do it on their own without difficulty.
-Check for missed areas and reward them for a job well done.
-Brush their teeth at least twice daily for two minutes, especially before bedtime.
+Help your child brush and floss daily until they can do it on their own Check for missed areas and give positive feedback for a job well done .
+Brush their teeth twice daily for two minutes, especially before bedtime with fluoride toothpaste.
 Do not forget their gums and tongue.
-Apply toothpaste with fluoride.
-Use an amount the size of a grain of rice.
+Use an amount of toothpaste equal to the size of a grain of rice.
 If your child can spit, use a pea sized amount.
 Do not swallow or rinse with water.
-Do not forget to take good care of your teeth-your child is watching you!

 Pack a Lunch that Makes Them Smile!